 GeekCause matches Nashville’s most talented techies with community partners in need of their services.
 From web design to app development, GeekCause provides a low-cost platform for agencies to solve tech-based challenges through the support of skilled volunteers.
 Click the GeekCause link to learn how to submit a project or to sign up as a GeekCause volunteer.

 Through its Corporate Partner Program, Hands On Nashville creates custom volunteer events that build capacity for community partners.

 Volunteer Administrators Network

 VAN is a network of Nashville’s volunteer managers who meet monthly to share best practices, learn about the most effective strategies for supporting those who serve, and inspire each other to grow professionally and personally.
 VAN is guided by the VAN Council, a leadership team of peers within the group.
-VAN members collaborate and exchange resources to enhance their careers and ensure robust nonprofits that engage volunteers in meaningful ways.
 Established in 1974, VAN successfully transitioned into a program of Hands On Nashville in January 2013.

 HOW TO JOIN

 VAN Leadership Series’ events are open to members only.
 Membership is based on a January-through-December year and is renewable annually.
-All VAN members are required to pay a $60 annual membership fee, regardless of their organization’s HON-Partnership status.
+All VAN members are required to pay a $60 individual annual membership fee, regardless of their organization’s HON partnership status.
 The dues are used to cover programming and food.